MLB won't suspend Chris Sale for throwing behind Manny Machado

 Sale threw a 98 mph fastball at the knees and behind Machado in the first inning of Tuesday night's game at Fenway Park, leading plate umpire D.J.
 Reyburn to issue warnings to both benches.

-The incident came a day after Boston's Mookie Betts was hit by a pitch from Orioles starter Dylan Bundy.
+The incident came a day after Boston's Mookie Betts was hit by a pitch from Orioles starter Dylan Bundy?-- another incident in an ongoing feud between the teams.?

-Machado went on an expletive-laden rant after the Red Sox's 5-2 win, blasting Sale and the Red Sox and saying he "lost respect for that organization, that coaching staff and everyone over there."
+Machado went on an expletive-laden rant after the Red Sox's 5-2 win Tuesday, blasting Sale and the team and saying he "lost respect for that organization, that coaching staff and everyone over there."

 "I mean, if you're going to f---ing hit me, hit me.
 Go ahead.
 F---ing hit me," Machado said.
 "Don't let this s--- keep lingering, f---ing around and keep trying to hit people.
 It's f---ing bulls---."